SmoothCloudServices/SmoothCloud/README.md

 ## Goals

-- Fast: We try to adapt the system to multithreading and asynchrony.
+- **Fast**: We try to adapt the system to multithreading and asynchrony.
-- Easy to use: Simple operation and handling, as well as well-listed documentation.
+- **Easy to use**: Simple operation and handling, as well as well-listed documentation.
-- Minimalistic: Install what you need.
+- **Minimalistic**: Install what you need.

 ## Features